James O'Hara (quartermaster): U.S. military service

 At the outbreak of the American Revolutionary War he enlisted in the 3rd Virginia Regiment, where he was elected captain.
 He served at Fort Pitt and Fort Kanawha.
 In 1781 he served as commissary of the general hospital at Carlisle, Pennsylvania, and from 1781 to 1783 as assistant quartermaster under General Nathanael Greene.
 On April 19, 1792, he was appointed by U.S. President George Washington as the sixth Quartermaster General of the U.S. Army.
 He served until 1796.
 There is some confusion about his rank, but he was not a general officer.
 By law, he was entitled to the pay and privileges of a lieutenant colonel.
 Many referred to him as "Colonel" O'Hara.
 However, he signed his correspondence, "James O'Hara, Q.M.G."

 Business life

 In 1783 while in Philadelphia, O'Hara met and married Mary Carson, with whom he had six children.
 They moved back to Pittsburgh in 1784, where he started a general store, O'Hara & Company.
 He did business during the next decade as a government contractor, providing Generals Josiah Harmar and Arthur St. Clair with provisions during the Northwest Indian Wars.

 By the 1790s he was a prominent businessman in Pittsburgh.
 He established the Pittsburgh Glassworks in 1795.
 He set up a salt business, a sawmill, and with partner John Reed established Pittsburgh Point Brewery.
-He also invested in ship building and in John Henry Hopkin's Ligonier ironworks.
+He also invested in ship building and in John Henry Hopkins' Ligonier ironworks.
 He became president of the Bank of Pennsylvania.
 All the while he continued as an enterprising land speculator in Pittsburgh and Allegheny County.